EMCOR Group, Inc. research snapshot

 Trend-following setup

-Watch for EME to hold above the $725 to $740 area and then clear $795 to $805 with strong volume, healthy backlog commentary, and no sign of project margin slippage.
+Watch for EME to reclaim the 50-day moving average near $803 and then clear the $840 to $860 zone with strong volume, healthy backlog commentary, and no sign of project margin slippage.

-A failed breakout followed by a close below $660 should reduce trend confidence, especially if management signals slower data center awards or weaker labor productivity.
+A failed reclaim of the moving averages followed by a close below $744 should reduce trend confidence, especially if management signals slower data center awards or weaker labor productivity.

 Mean-reversion setup

-If EME pulls back toward $660 to $690 while backlog and margins remain intact, compare the lower price with normalized EPS power, free cash flow yield, and the quality of remaining performance obligations.
+If EME pulls back toward the $744 to $770 support cluster while backlog and margins remain intact, compare the lower price with normalized EPS power, free cash flow yield, and the quality of remaining performance obligations.

-Do not treat a pullback as automatically attractive if backlog quality weakens, fixed-price contracts pressure margins, or the stock is still priced for double-digit EPS growth.
+Do not treat a pullback as automatically attractive if backlog quality weakens, fixed-price contracts pressure margins, or the stock is still priced for double-digit EPS growth after a large multi-year move.

 Fundamental monitor

-Track Q2 2026 results, full-year guidance, remaining performance obligations, data center and manufacturing awards, electrical construction margins, mechanical construction margins, cash conversion, buybacks, and acquisition discipline.
+Track Q2 and Q3 2026 results, full-year guidance, remaining performance obligations, data center and manufacturing awards, electrical and mechanical construction margins, cash conversion, buybacks, and acquisition discipline.

 Position sizing should reflect that EME is exposed to cyclical capital spending and project execution risk, not a guaranteed infrastructure growth vehicle.